galaxyproject/tools-iuc/docs/guide_for_tool_updates.md

 planemo test tools/<tool>
 ```

-Use the Galaxy instance, profile, dependency resolver, or other test-engine
+Use the Galaxy instance, profile, or other test-engine options appropriate for
-options appropriate for your local environment; `--biocontainers` is one option
+your local environment.
+CI tests with `--biocontainers` (except for the paths
-when a container for the new version already exists, but it is not required.
+listed in `.tt_biocontainer_skip`), so use it locally too when you can and test
-Pull request CI runs the repository lint and test jobs;
+what CI tests.
+Pull request CI runs the repository lint and test jobs; it does
-it does not require the new BioContainer to exist.
-The main-branch lint job adds
+not require the new BioContainer to exist.
+The main-branch lint job adds the
-the BioContainer check after the update has merged.
+BioContainer check after the update has merged.

 Run any additional formatter or language-specific checks required by files in
 the directory.
 Review the final diff after testing and confirm that it contains